skytap/aix-export/README.md

 - Workloads on disks you want to create images of should be quiesced.
 Optional to further varyoffvg the physical volumes.
 - Within the directory you want your images to be created, run export\_lpar.ksh with physical volume names as arguments, starting with your rootvg.
 (THIS WILL TAKE A LONG TIME)
 - When export\_lpar.ksh is complete, it will automatically call make\_ovf.ksh with the same physical volume specified when running export_lpar.ksh.
-- (optional) At this point the OVF and accompanying IMG files can be can be bundled in a tar file (do not zip), the bundle should be appended with OVA.
+- (optional) At this point the OVF and accompanying IMG files can be can be bundled in a tar file and compressed, the bundle should be appended with OVA.
 - The LPAR files (OVF+IMG or OVA) can be uploaded and imported directly into Skytap via SFTP, or shipped to Skytap's office and we can assist with import efforts.

 ```